marceloek/fastify-prisma-ts/README.md

 # fastify-prisma-ts

-Basic CRUD application with Fastify, Prisma and TypeScript
+Basic CRUD application with Fastify, Prisma, PostgreSQL and TypeScript